onur1/couchilla/README.md

 ## Usage

-Use `couchilla` to compile CouchDB design documents from a project directory.
+Use `couchilla` to bundle a CouchDB [design document](https://docs.couchdb.org/en/stable/ddocs/ddocs.html) from a directory of JavaScript files.

 An example directory structure looks like this: